Photoproduction of axion-like particles

 The first run of the \primex experiment was in Hall~B at Jefferson Lab in 2004~\cite{Larin:2010kq}.
 Data were collected on both C and Pb targets using a 4.9--5.5\,GeV photon beam and a high-resolution multichannel calorimeter, which allowed \primex to make the most precise measurement to date of the $\pi^0 \to \gamma\gamma$ decay width.
-The integrated luminosities were 1.9/pb for C and 0.14/pb for Pb.
-A follow-up run of \primex was performed in 2010, which collected 4.3/pb on C and 6.5/pb on Si, though only preliminary results have been produced thus far from this data set.
+The integrated luminosities were 0.3/pb for C and 0.002/pb for Pb.
+A follow-up run of \primex was performed in 2010, which collected 0.4/pb on C and 0.3/pb on Si, though only preliminary results have been produced thus far from this data set.

-Reference~\cite{Larin:2010kq} published the diphoton mass spectrum near the $\pi^0$ peak for one small forward angular bin from the C data obtained in the first \primex run (see Fig.~2 of Ref.~\cite{Larin:2010kq}).
-This data corresponds to lab-frame angles $0.02^{\circ} < \theta_{\gamma\gamma} < 0.04^{\circ}$ and masses $0.1 < m_{\gamma\gamma} < 0.17$\,GeV.
-The diphoton efficiency is roughly constant within such a small angular and mass window; therefore, using the observed $\pi^0$ yield in the published peak ($\approx 5100$) and the background yield at each $m_{\gamma\gamma}$, we can use Eq.~\eqref{eq:dsigdtDataDriven} to place constraints on $\Lambda$ for $c_{\gamma}=1$ and $c_g = 0$.
+Reference~\cite{Larin:2010kq} published the diphoton mass spectrum near the $\pi^0$ peak for one forward angular bin from the C data obtained in the first \primex run (see Fig.~2 of Ref.~\cite{Larin:2010kq}).
+The diphoton efficiency is roughly constant within such a small angular and mass window; therefore, using the observed $\pi^0$ yield in the published peak (${\approx 5100}$) and the background yield at each $m_{\gamma\gamma}$, we can use Eq.~\eqref{eq:dsigdtDataDriven} to place constraints on $\Lambda$ for $c_{\gamma}=1$ and $c_g = 0$.
 For example, at $m_a = 0.11$\,GeV the background in a $\pm2\sigma$ window is $\approx 300$ giving a rough estimate of the sensitivity to the ALP yield of $\approx 2\sqrt{300}$.
 Using Eq.~\eqref{eq:dsigdtDataDriven} we estimate this corresponds to $\Lambda \approx 0.6$\,TeV, which is comparable to the world-leading constraint from LEP at this mass~\cite{Abbiendi:2002je,Knapen:2016moh}.
 In the Supplemental Material~\cite{SuppMat}, we perform a more rigorous study of this spectrum, the results of which are shown in Fig.~\ref{fig:prim_lims} and confirm that this small fraction of the \primex data sample provides competitive sensitivity to LEP---and even gives world-leading constraints at a few masses.

 To estimate the sensitivity of each \primex data sample, {\em i.e.}\ not just the one bin shown in Fig.~2 of Ref.~\cite{Larin:2010kq}, we need to determine the mass dependence of the efficiency and to estimate the background versus $m_{\gamma\gamma}$ in each sample.
 A detailed description of this part of the analysis is provided in the Supplemental Material~\cite{SuppMat}, and briefly summarized here.
 We assume that the same selection criteria applied in Ref.~\cite{Larin:2010kq} are used for the ALP search and take the \primex calorimeter acceptance and resolution from Refs.~\cite{kubantsev2006performance,larin2011new}.
 Furthermore, we assume that the ALP bump hunt will only use candidates with $\theta_{\gamma\gamma} < 0.5^{\circ}$, where $\pi^0$ production is dominated by the Primakoff process for all targets.